 - Chuck the part-cooked rice into the pan and give it all a good stir so it’s all well combined.1.5 cups brown basmati rice

-- Grease the stock pot or casserole dish with the vegan butter.2 tbsp vegan butter
+- Grease the stock pot or casserole dish with the vegan butter.2 tablespoon vegan butter

-- Fill the dish with all of the Biryani mixture, and pour over ¼ of a cup of water and an optional 2 tbsp of melted vegan butter.2 tbsp vegan butter
+- Fill the dish with all of the Biryani mixture, and pour over ¼ of a cup of water and an optional 2 tablespoon of melted vegan butter.2 tablespoon vegan butter

 - Pop the dish into the oven with the lid on for 10 minutes.
 This allows the rice to steam and cook fully, and take on more flavour.